ART & ORGANISM

 - but could be suspended intermittently, for hours at a time.

 That sounds like a metaphysical question, but neuroscientists and psychologists have an answer.
 In recent years, they have amassed evidence indicating that now lasts on average between 2 and 3 seconds.
 This is the now you are aware of – the window within which your brain fuses what you are experiencing into a “psychological present”.
 It is surprisingly long.
 But that’s just the beginning of the weirdness.
 There is also evidence that the now you experience is made up of a jumble of mini subconscious nows and that your brain is choosy about what events it admits into your nows.
 Different parts of the brain measure now in different ways.
 What’s more, the window of perceived now can expand in some circumstances and contract in others.”
-READ reporting on “The time illusion: How your brain creates now ” By 7 January 2015 )
+READ reporting on “The time illusion: How your brain creates now ” By Laura Spinney.
+New Scientist 7 January 2015 )

 TIME and ART.

 In T.S.
 Eliot’s poem, “Burnt Norton,” his phrase, “the stillpoint of the turning world” expresses both changelessness and change, the eternal and the ephemeral.
 In resonance, “Art,” said Saul Bellow[i], “has something to do with the achievement of stillness in the midst of chaos.
-A stillness which characterizes prayer, too, and the eye of the storm—an arrest of attention in the midst of distraction” (in Maria Popova’s Brain Pickings).
+A stillness which characterizes prayer, too, and the eye of the storm—an arrest of attention in the midst of distraction” (see Maria Popova’s Brain Pickings).
 A “momentary stay against confusion,” Frost called it.[ii] [iii].
 And there is time, past, present, future As Ellen Handler Spitz put it, the aesthetic ideal dissolves categories of time and space and absorbs into itself past memories and anticipation of the future (1985:142).
 Similarly (on this point) Camille Paglia wrote “Beauty is our weapon against nature; by it we make objects, giving them limit, symmetry, proportion.
 Beauty halts and freezes the melting flux of nature.” (in Culture, p.
 165)[iv].

 “Consciousness is tied to corporeality and temporality: I experience myself as existing with a body over time,” the German psychologist Marc Wittman wrote in his insightful investigation of the psychology of time.
 “Do you sometimes want to wake up to the singularity we once were?” poet Marie Howe asked in the opening lines of her stunning tribute to Stephen Hawking — a question that cuts to the heart of our uneasy embodied temporality.
 How do creatures with lifespans that rarely stretch past a century fathom cosmic scales stretching billions of years, back to the dawn of everything, when time and matter were undivided as the raw material of the universe?
 How does the very notion of a self, around which we orient our entire existence, hold up against such sweeps at all?